I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cls_scan_context.md

 ## Members

+`cidNode`

+A <a href="https://msdn.microsoft.com/99132138-b7ba-47a1-ac40-353d5d70db42">CLFS_NODE_ID</a> structure that contains the scan context's node identity and type.

+`plfoLog`

+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff554316">LOG_FILE_OBJECT</a> structure that represents a CLFS log.

+`cIndex`

+The index of the current container.

 `cContainers`

 The number of containers to scan in each call to <b>ClfsScanLogContainers</b>.
 This is the number of elements in the array pointed to by <i>pinfoContainer</i>.